StellarSand/privacy-settings/Privacy Settings/Telegram.md

 #### Calls
 - Who can call me?: Don't select `Everybody`
 - Use Peer-to-Peer with: Nobody
+    > :information_source: **NOTE**
+    >
-    > :information_source: **NOTE**: Call quality will be reduced, but it'll prevent your location from being exposed through your IP address to the other person on the call.
+    > Call quality will be reduced, but it'll prevent your location from being exposed through your IP address to the other person on the call.

 #### Voice Messages
 **This feature is available only with Telegram Premium**